sassoftware/viya4-ark/README.md

   * Post-deployment automation and utilities

 ## Prerequisites for SAS Viya ARK
-Obtain the latest version of SAS Viya ARK with every new software order.
+Obtain the latest version of SAS Viya ARK whenever new pulling down new deployment assets or a new manifest.

 Each tool that is included in the resource kit provides a readme that describes its specific prerequisites and functionality.